-- Managing train speeds between Kellyville Station and Rouse Hill Station. - Standard, high and very high track attenuation provided through the tunnel. - The design of the sheds and equipment for the train wash and wheel lathe facilities would include noise mitigation. - Investigate the option to incorporate silencers in the compressed air lines of the rolling stock. - Investigate methods to minimise rolling stock auxiliary noise levels during procurement. - Noise sources at stations such as PA systems, air conditioners, substations and mechanical plant would be designed to meet the INP noise criteria.
+- Standard, high and very high track attenuation provided through the tunnel. - The design of the sheds and equipment for the train wash and wheel lathe facilities would include noise mitigation. - Investigate the option to incorporate silencers in the compressed air lines of the rolling stock. - Investigate methods to minimise rolling stock auxiliary noise levels during procurement. - Noise sources at stations such as PA systems, air conditioners, substations and mechanical plant would be designed to meet the INP noise criteria.

 NOTE: Appendix E to this OEMP contains a detailed list of the all the permanent noise and vibration mitigation measures recommended in the ONVR documents, and which have been designed and constructed by the D&C contractor.
-These measures

-Visual Amenity and Landscaping Potential impacts include: Light intrusion from permanent facilities at SMTF and stations; Light intrusion from temporary works (maintenance and repair); Poor maintenance of landscaping within Licenced Maintenance Areas (LMA) and Additional Maintained Areas (AMA); Poor maintenance of urban design elements within LMAs, including station finishes, graffiti, etc. will be completed prior to commencement of operation and will be maintained throughout the operational life of the network.
-Ensure that lighting installed during the D&C Phase maintains its orientation to ensure it is directed away from sensitive receivers; Undertake regular inspections of the public areas, rail corridor for cleanliness, condition and graffiti to identify where remedial actions are required; and In addition to the above, MTS will comply with the REMMs listed below, as addressed in Appendix A to this OEMP: The design and ongoing maintenance of the project would adopt Crime Prevention through Environmental Design (CPTED) principles (SSI-5414 REMM V10).
-Cut-off and directed lighting would be used to ensure glare and light spill on surrounding existing and future residents are minimised (SSI-5931 REMM - Op V2).
+Visual Amenity and Landscaping Potential impacts include: Light intrusion from permanent facilities at SMTF and stations; Light intrusion from temporary works (maintenance and repair); Poor maintenance of landscaping within Licenced Maintenance Areas (LMA) and Additional Maintained Areas (AMA); Poor maintenance of urban design elements within LMAs, including station finishes, graffiti, etc. Ensure that lighting installed during the D&C Phase maintains its orientation to ensure it is directed away from sensitive receivers; Undertake regular inspections of the public areas, rail corridor for cleanliness, condition and graffiti to identify where remedial actions are required; and In addition to the above, MTS will comply with the REMMs listed below, as addressed in Appendix A to this OEMP: • The design and ongoing maintenance of the project would adopt Crime Prevention through Environmental Design (CPTED) principles (SSI-5414 REMM V10). • Cut-off and directed lighting would be used to ensure glare and light spill on surrounding existing and future residents are minimised (SSI-5931 REMM - Op V2).
 Urban Design and Landscape Plan; Inspections regarding the public area and rail corridor cleanliness, condition and graffiti, under the Asset Information System and Station Operations Manual (ROM).
-Ecology Potential impacts include: • Fauna strike by trains and maintenance / repair vehicles; • Weed proliferation by repair and maintenance vehicles; Surveillance and inspections of all landscaped areas of the LMAs and ballasted at-grade track areas at regular intervals to ensure weeds are identified managed / removed in an appropriate manner; OEMP Section 8 Inspections, Audits and Reporting; Environmental Aspects Maps; Fauna Handling Procedure; Rail Operating Manuals.
+Ecology Potential impacts include: • Fauna strike by trains and maintenance / repair vehicles; • Weed proliferation by repair and maintenance vehicles; • Poor vegetation management of Surveillance and inspections of all landscaped areas of the LMAs and ballasted at-grade track areas at regular intervals to ensure weeds are identified managed / removed in an appropriate manner; Include regular watering and vegetation management to ensure vegetated areas within LMAs and the SMTF are maintained; and OEMP Section 8 Inspections, Audits and Reporting; Environmental Aspects Maps; Fauna Handling Procedure; Rail Operating Manuals.